the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Now you can use the current page from the API response in `fetchSearchTopstories()`.
-You want to this method in a button.
+You can use this method in a button to fetch more stories on click.
 Let's use the Button to fetch more paginated data from the Hacker News API.
 You only need to define the `onClick()` function which takes the current search term and the current page + 1.
 The result will be the next page.

 {lang=javascript}
 ~~~~~~~~